Takashi Kotegawa Strategy: How to Win Big in the Stock Market

 Essentially, his strategy focuses on spotting high-volatility stocks, purchasing during market overreactions, and exiting at the right moment, all while minimising losses.

-This guide will break down Kotegawa's methods, show you how to apply them in modern markets, and explain the mindset that helped him become one of the most successful individual traders in history.
+This guide will break down the methods commonly attributed to Kotegawa, show you how to apply the same ideas in modern markets, and explain the mindset behind disciplined, repeatable execution.

 Takashi Kotegawa is a self-made Japanese trader who started with a modest sum and built a trading fortune in Japan's stock market.
 Born in 1978, he began trading in 2001 during Japan's market downturn, a time when stock volatility was high.